Logiqx/gpx-ideas/docs/extensions/gpx_fit/notes.md

   - Steps
   - Strokes
   - Jumps
-- Elevation gain is included to avoid cumulative errors
-- Energy is included to avoid the cumulative errors that might occur when converting from power
-  - n.b.
-Power and energy can be monitored / updated more frequently than the typical 1 second GNSS interval
-- Cadence may not seem necessary for walking but it can be updated more accurately when the exact timing of steps is known
+- Cadence may seem redundant but it can be updated more accurately when exact timings are known
 - Bike computers track hr, cad, power, kcal
+- Power and energy can be monitored / updated more frequently than the typical 1 second GNSS interval
 - Aside from "steps", counting something for a whole session does not occur in many sports:
   - Cyclists only tend to count revolutions of the pedals for about 15 or 20 seconds - [link](https://coachlevi.com/cycling/how-to-count-your-cadence/)
   - Swimmers only tend to count strokes for one or two lengths of the pool - [link](https://www.yourswimlog.com/swolf-swimming/)